SubtlyCurious/Discord_bot/README.md

 # Discord_bot

-This is a bot that relays messages from user
+This is a bot that replies hello {user}